Sunny9899/Sunny9899/README.md

 ### <h2>Hi, I am Suryansh 👋 </h2>

 I'm a Full Stack Web Developer, passionate about learning new technologies and contributing for upliftment of community.
-I have worked extensively on Tech Stacks like HTML, NodeJS, MongoDB, ExpressJS and many more along with 200+hours of DSA.
-Currently, i am working on React framework.
-I like to indulge myself into photography and short walks, whenever i am not working.
+I have worked extensively on Tech Stacks like HTML, NodeJS, ReactJS, MongoDB, ExpressJS and many more along with DSA.
+Photography and Travelling are what i do on weekends.

-My latest work includes flipkart cloning, which you can find [here](https://github.com/vasukomuravelli/Flipkart_Backend).
+My latest work includes Flipkart clone, which you can find [here](https://github.com/vasukomuravelli/Flipkart_Backend).

 If you a Gmail person: suryanshpajiala@gmail.com